theupdateframework/python-tuf/GOVERNANCE.md

 document providing information to the TUF community, or describing a new feature for TUF or its processes or environment.

-A TAP can be approved or rejected by the BDFL after it has been reviewed and discussed.
+A TAP can be approved or rejected by the CB after it has been reviewed and discussed.
 Discussions take place on the project's [mailing list](https://groups.google.com/forum/?fromgroups#!forum/theupdateframework) or the TAPs GitHub issue tracker.